Hurles Scales: Professional career

 Scales was selected in the 14th round (355th overall) of the 1973 NFL draft by the Cincinnati Bengals, although he was waived by the team in July 1973.
 After being released, Scales worked in 1973 as a graduate assistant at North Texas State.
 In 1974, he signed with the St. Louis Cardinals and impressed in training camp.
 He missed the start of the season due to a knee injury and was placed on injured reserve.
 He was waived by the Cardinals on October 15, then assigned on waivers to the Chicago Bears the following day.
 He made his NFL debut for the Bears in Week 6, recording no statistics in their 10–9 win over the Green Bay Packers.

 Scales was waived by the Bears on October 29, then claimed off waivers by the Cardinals the following day.
 He appeared in the subsequent seven games for the Cardinals, finishing the 1974 season with eight total games played.
 He was released by the Cardinals on August 29, 1975, before signing with the Green Bay Packers on October 29.
 Scales played in seven games for the Packers, recovering one fumble.
 He was released by the Packers before the 1976 season, on July 26, 1976.
 He then had a brief stint with the Philadelphia Eagles in 1977, but was released prior to the regular season.
 He concluded his NFL career with 15 games played.

 After his NFL career, Scales worked as a consultant in the import and export business and as a college instructor.
-He served as vice president of the Dallas chapter of the NFL Players Association for four years and also served as chief executive officer of the International Commercial & Industrial Business Group, a consulting business.
+He was vice president of the Dallas chapter of the NFL Players Association for four years and also w as chief executive officer of the International Commercial & Industrial Business Group, a consulting business.